Contact Us Today 01642 716680

 • Recovery Point Objective (RPO): The maximum tolerable period in which data might be lost from an IT service due to a major incident.

-• Recovery Time Objective (RTO): The targeted duration of time within which a business process must be restored after a disaster to avoid unacceptable consequences.
+• Recovery Time Objective (RTO): The targeted duration of time a business process must be restored after a disaster to avoid unacceptable consequences.

 Related Services: